-Health care and social assistance was the largest employment sector with 15,800 people, followed by public administration and safety with 11,800 people and retail trade with 10,900 people.
-Other important employment sectors in the region were accommodation and food services, education and training, and construction.
-The agriculture, forestry and fishing sector employed 1,000 people, representing 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 15,700 people, followed by public administration and safety with 12,000 people and retail trade with 11,200 people.
+Other important employment sectors in the region were accommodation and food services, construction, and education and training.
+The agriculture, forestry and fishing sector employed 1,400 people, representing 1 per cent of the region's workforce.

 Value of agricultural production